A comment on my Eggshell dance: just say no! read:

 This is a very difficult situation.
-Sometimes the one who explodes knows that they do, but play it down the next day.
-Others do not realise how bad it was.
+Sometimes the one who explodes knows they do it, but play it down the next day.
+Others do not realise how bad it is.
 The first is lying; the second is self-deceived.
 Neither is good, but the first is a more significant problem.
-If you get a lot of “It was not that bad” you may have to point out how bad it is when it is happening, just so you can discuss it later.
+If you get a lot of “It wasn’t that bad” you may have to point out how bad it is when it’s happening just so you can discuss it later.
 I have heard of people recording an outburst to play back later.
-This usually results in attacks on doing that, but it does make the point.
+This usually results in being attacks for recording, but it does make the point.

 If someone blows up often, it means they have learned to use anger as a shield.
-When you back down in response to anger with such a person, you reinforce the fact that anger helps them avoid dealing with things.
+When you back down in response to anger with such a person, you reinforce the fact anger helps them avoid dealing with things.
 If you want to change their use of anger as defence, you have to find a way to keep their anger from getting them what they want.
 The problem is they will react with more of what they know – more anger.
-If you are not ready to stand up to the anger, you will just teach them that when challenged, all they have to do it get more angry and you will back down.
-In short, dealing with their anger will mean having to get through an extra dose of that anger.
+If you are not ready to stand up to the anger you will just teach them the solution to being challenged is to get more angry.
+In short, dealing with their anger will mean having to get through an extra dose of anger.

 Make a real effort to remain calm.
-If you get upset they win, and it encourages them to keep using anger.
-Stay on topic – focusing on the anger means you are no longer dealing with the bigger issue.
-Even if you are talking about the anger, pointing out what they are currently doing that qualifies as anger is just giving them something to argue about.
+If you get upset, they win, which encourages them to keep using anger.
+Stay on topic – focusing on the anger means you are no longer dealing with the bigger issue, which is what she wants.

-- Think about what you want to say beforehand, and focus on that.
+- Think about what you want to say beforehand, and stay focused.
 If you started the conversation, then you choose what to discuss.
 When your spouse goes on to something else, gently come back to the issue.